 Meet your tutor

 The College has a team of Graduate Tutors.
-In the first week or two of term, you will have a chance to meet your assigned postgraduate Tutor.
-Your Tutor's name will be included in the 'Welcome Pack' sent to your pigeon hole and also on your University record (CamSIS) after the start of Term.
+In the first week or two of term, you will have a chance to meet your assigned postgraduate Tutor (this may be in person or online).
+Your Tutor's name will be included in the 'Welcome Pack' in your pigeon hole and also on your University record (CamSIS) after the start of Term.
 Your Tutor assists with non-academic care and welfare issues while you’re at College.
 Your Tutor does not teach you – for teaching, your department will allocate a supervisor and/or course director.

 Find out about social events

-Below is a list of events which new postgraduate students need to attend in the first two weeks of the Michaelmas term.
-In addition, the College MCR distributes a term card of social events.
+New postgraduate students need to attend these events at the start of the Michaelmas term.
+The College MCR also distributes a term card of social events.

 If you start your course in January or April, there will be fewer scheduled events - please visit the Graduate Office soon after you arrive in order to check matriculation and other details.